CSCfi/allas-cli-utils/help/a-find.md

 -f, --files                  Lists the names of the matching files inside the objects in addition to the object name.

--p, --project <project_ID>   Search matches form the buckets of the defined project in stead of the currently configured project.
+-p, --project <project_ID>   Search matches form the buckets of the defined project instead of the currently configured project.

 -b, --bucket <bucket_name>   By default all the standard buckets, used by a-put, are searched.
 Option --bucket allows you to specify a
                         single bucket that will be used for the search.